raoconnor/raoconnor.github.io/_posts/2025-11-28-If-not-VMware-Window-DB-License-Costs.md

 This doesn’t have to be on premises.
 Hybrid cloud infrastructure solutions such as **Nutanix Cloud Platform (NCP)**, which combines hyperconverged infrastructure (HCI) with cloud services allows organizations to run servers either on-premises and public cloud environments on dedicated hardware with the ability to oversubscribe CPU and maximize the usage of expensive database licenses.

-*For addtional details see my earlier post https://raoconnor.github.io/2025/11/14/If-not-VMware-Window-Server-License-Costs.html*
+*For addtional details see my earlier post*
+![Windows Server Licence Costs] https://raoconnor.github.io/2025/11/14/If-not-VMware-Window-Server-License-Costs.html

 ---

 ### Key Takeaway
-While the cloud abstracts much of the technical complexity of running workloads, it requires **in-depth knowledge of the consequences of licensing choices** when migrating or deploying new workloads.
-Licensing decisions in the cloud are not just technical—they’re financial.
+- While the cloud abstracts much of the technical complexity of running workloads, it requires **in-depth knowledge of the consequences of licensing choices** when migrating or deploying new workloads.
+- Licensing decisions in the cloud are not just technical—they’re financial.
 Understanding these nuances is essential for cost optimization and compliance.